Avatarchik/Auto-Il2cppDumper/README.md

 - Run the game
 - Wait a few seconds.
 Let the game load into main screen
 - Once the dump complete it will auto generate dump.cs in /storage/emulated/0/Android/data/(Package name)/ (Android 10 and below) or /storage/emulated/0/Download (Android 11 and above) without storage permission

+### Obfuscated names
+Names can't be obfuscated.
+Once they are renamed, it can't be reverted back to original.
+Instead, try find older version without obfuscation, or debug the game using GG, frida, gdb, lldb or others.
+If you can't do any of these, maybe guess the functions and try one by one :P

 # Credits
 - Perfare [Zygisk-Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper)